anywhichway/lazui/docs/lazui.md

 The `lz:url` attribute always has a second component of `get`, `put`, `post`, or `delete` to indicate the HTTP method for which a response is supported.
 The value of the attribute is the URL of the file.
 The path must always be a full URL or an absolute path on the current server.
+Relative paths are not supported.

 The `lz:url` attribute should only be associated with a `<template>`.
 It will be ignored elsewhere.